tunaynovruz/kodmod/docs/testing/naming-conventions-in-testing.md

 4. **Be consistent** within your team and project
 5. **Update test names** when requirements or behaviors change
 6. **Group related tests** using nested classes or describe blocks
-7. **Avoid abbreviations** that might be unclear to new team members